aiformusicworkshop/aiformusicworkshop.github.io/index.md

 <div class="row">
   <a href="http://dub.ucsd.edu/"><img class="headshot" src="headshots/dubnov.jpg" alt="Shlomo Dubnov"></a>
   <div class="bio" markdown=1>
-  **[Shlomo Dubnov](http://dub.ucsd.edu/)** is a Professor in the Music Department and Affiliate Professor in Computer Science and Engineering at the University of California San Diego.
-He is also the Director of the Center for Research in Entertainment and Learning at Qualcomm Institute.
-He is best known for his research on poly-spectral analysis of musical timbre and inventing the method of Music Information Dynamics with applications in Computer Audition and Machine improvisation.
+  **[Shlomo Dubnov](http://dub.ucsd.edu/)** is a Professor in Music and CSE departments in the University of California, San Diego.
+He is a founding faculty of the Halıcıoğlu Data Science Institute and a Director of the Center for Research in Entertainment and Learning (CREL) at UC San Diego's Qualcomm Institute.
   </div>
 </div>